RobSmyth/Git2SemVer.MSBuild.Fork/Git2SemVer.Tool/NuGet_description.md

 ﻿# Git2SemVer.Tool

-**NOTE**
-> This project is in early development and may have large changes before the first release 1.0.0.
-> Early trial and feedback would be great!

 Git2SemVer.Tool is a dotnet tool used to setup [Git2SemVer](https://github.com/NoeticTools/Git2SemVer) solution versioning in a .NET solution.

 Go to [documentation](https://noetictools.github.io/Git2SemVer/) for more information.